savetheclocktower/daubjs/docs/lexer.md

 });
 ```

-#### Hooks for better control
+### Hooks for better control

 As it’s written now, the JSX lexer’s goal is to identify where a JSX block starts and ends.
 Along the way, it marks some areas of the string in a way that’s useful for highlighting, but it doesn’t know how to highlight _everything_ it encounters.

 For instance, when it encounters the beginning of a JSX interpolation block (`{`), all it does is try to find where the end of that block is.
 It doesn’t pay any attention to the contents except to figure out where that interpolation block ends.

 The only way to make the lexer able to highlight within interpolation blocks on its own is to make it able to lex arbitrary JavaScript, and that is major overkill.
-Instead, we’d want to tell the lexer to mark the contents and bounds of those areas within the string, then introduce hooks into the transform-lexer-output-to-html code so that we can tell our JS grammar to highlight them.
+Instead, we’d want to give that job back to our ordinary JS grammar by hooking into the transform-lexer-output-to-HTML process.

 How?
-Right now I allow a lexer to define a `highlight` callback that, despite its name, simply acts as a callback to allow us to transform a group of tokens just before returning the result.
+Right now I allow a lexer to define a `highlight` function that, despite its name, simply acts as a callback to allow us to transform a group of tokens just before returning the result.

 For example: